2FA - FAQ for employees

 What's a recovery code?

-When you set up 2FA you're asked to note down a 24 digit code:
+When you set up 2FA you're asked to note down a 24-digit code:

 EXAMPLE: VNDS - 79KB - 7JAJ - QNKA - F5F7 - YUPX

-This code is for you to use if you don't receive a one time passcode.
+This code is for you to use if you don't receive a one-time passcode.
 Whether this is because you don't have access to your phone or you don't receive a text.
 If you lose this recovery code, your employer has to reset your 2FA so you set up 2FA again and not down your new recovery code.

 What if I don't have access to my phone?

-You need the phone 2FA wasset up on to receive the one-time passcode to log in.
+You need the phone 2FA was set up on to receive the one-time passcode to log in.
 You can receive this using an authenticator app installed on your phone or by text or call.
-If you don't have access to your phone, you can log in using log in using your recovery code that you're asked to note down and keep safe when they first set up your 2FA.

 What if I have a new phone?